Where do you want to be next?

 Tutoring children at one of our neighborhood Learning Corridor schools or shadowing an anesthesiologist during open-heart surgery?

 Monitoring animals and plants in local forests or analyzing elephant behavior at the Memphis Zoo?

 The answer is easier than you think – you want to be at Rhodes!

 From the very start, Rhodes Biology students are practicing Biologists.

 Above are just some of the ways that we regularly engage Biology majors.
-It happens as a result of the dedicated work of our diverse faculty who use effective classroom teaching methods, maintain active research programs, and foster a wide range of partnerships in Memphis and beyond.
-Explore our pages to learn more about department.
-Then, use our contact link to ask any questions that remain.
+It happens as a result of the dedicated work of our diverse faculty, who use effective classroom teaching methods, maintain active research programs, and foster a wide range of partnerships in Memphis and beyond.
+Explore our pages to learn more about the department.
+Then, contact Dr. Elaine Frawley, our department liaison to the Office of Admission, with any questions that remain.
 We hope you′ll be one of our next practicing biologists.

 Every Perspective is Important